prio-data/views_pipeline/documentation/pipeline_documentation.md

 ### Online Evaluation

-### Drift Detection
+### Drift Detection (Alertgate)
+Drift detection mechanisms monitor changes in data distribution and model performance, triggering corrective actions when deviations are detected.
 The results of the drift detection (alert gate) will also be logged on Weights & Biases.

+*Link to package source code: TBD*

+#### Installation Instructions

 #### Check Input Data
-Jim is working on this -- dataframe > converted to tensor > looks at: fraction of NAs in different units looks for change in missingness over past month vs. 5 previous months distribution of data in past month vs. 5 previous months (KSS)

-Will be logged on Weights & Biases, and can be integrated into the package Mihai is writing
+Input data drift is monitored by analyzing dataframes for changes in missing values and distribution, ensuring data integrity and reliability.

 #### Check Output Data
-Mihai is working on this -- developing an alertgate package that can be pip installed.
+Output data drift is assessed using a bespoke alertgate package, developed to monitor and analyze forecast outputs for deviations from expected behavior.

 ## Visualization